 The evaluation of bids based on RFPs is more complex.
 The evaluation of proposals includes the price and also an evaluation of the technical approach chosen by the bidder.
 The project team evaluating the proposal must include people with the expertise to understand the technical aspects of the various proposal options and the value of each proposal to the project.
-On more complex projects, the administrative part of the proposal is evaluated and scored by one team, and the technical aspect of the project team combines the two scores to determine the best proposal for the project.
+On more complex projects, the administrative part of the proposal is evaluated and scored by one team, and the technical aspect of the proposal is evaluated by another team.
+The project team combines the two scores to determine the best proposal for the project.